Does Camp Motorsport Offer Scholarships or Financial Aid?

 YES!
 Kids need zero experience in driving to participate.
 About 1/2 of our campers are “never-ever” or novice drivers.
 All that we require is desire to participate and have fun!
 We place campers in age, and experience, appropriate groupings, so that the driving activities are physically, socially, emotionally, and skill-level appropriate.
 Campers are encouraged to “compete” with themselves; to improve their skills and judge their performance on their own progress, rather than judging their performance by comparing their skills to others.

-What Is The Counselor-to-Camper Ratio?
+What Is The Instructor-to-Camper Ratio?

 The ratio varies slightly by the age of campers, with younger (ages 9-11) campers having 1 staff person for every 4 campers and older campers (ages 12-17) having 1 staff person for 5 campers.